cam39porter/thesis/deliverables/project-proposal.md

   * SOMs can allow you to visualize high dimensional data in a lower dimensional space.
 We could thus use SOMs with our suite of indicators to produce visualizations that allow for consumers to have an intuitive understanding of the reasoning behind market recommendations.

+* From this layer, a user will also be able to update the hyperparameters in the analysis layer.

+  * Hyperparameters could range from the number of layers in a neural network to the threshold *R squared* value for indicator inclusion.

   <!-- TODO: add notes on MdPM if used -->

 ## Evaluation